DS4PS/cpp-526-sum-2020/schedule.md

 This lab is designed to introduce you to primary data join functions in R.

 <a class="uk-button uk-button-default" href="https://ds4ps.org/cpp-526-spr-2020/labs/lab-06-instructions.html">LAB-06 Instructions</a>

+Visit the template and right-click to save the file to your machine.

+<a class="uk-button uk-button-default" href="https://raw.githubusercontent.com/DS4PS/cpp-526-sum-2020/master/labs/cpp-526_reformatted-labs/Lab-06-v2-LastName.Rmd">LAB-06 Template</a>

 ## Submit Solutions to Canvas: